 Allowance for Doubtful Accounts and Related Reserves.
 We maintain an allowance for doubtful accounts for estimated losses due to the failure of our customers to make required payments.
 We perform periodic credit evaluations of our customers and typically do not require collateral.
 However, we have, in some cases, required customers to collateralize their debt with us.
 Consistent with industry practices, we typically require payment from most customers within 30 days.
 As our business is seasonal in certain regions, our customers' businesses are also seasonal.
 Sales are lowest in the winter months, and our past due accounts receivable balance as a percentage of total receivables generally increases during this time.
 Throughout the year, we record estimated reserves based upon our historical write-offs of uncollectible accounts, taking into consideration certain factors, such as aging statistics and trends, customer payment history, independent credit reports, and discussions with customers.
 Periodically, we perform a specific analysis of all accounts past due and write off account balances when we have exhausted reasonable collection efforts and determined that the likelihood of collection is remote.
 We charge these write-offs against our allowance for doubtful accounts.
-In previous years, we experienced higher than normal past due account balances and as a result, our allowance for doubtful accounts increased as a percentage of trade accounts receivable.
-In response to these conditions, we tightened our credit standards, lowered credit limits to some of our customers, and in some cases discontinued allowing credit or required collateral to support outstanding receivable balances.
-As a result, our bad debt expense, as a percentage of sales decreased from 0.4% in 2008 to 0.1% in 2012.
 Any future decline in the macroeconomic factors that affect the overall housing industry or our specific customers' business could cause us to revise our estimate of expected losses and increase our allowance for doubtful accounts.